-History: The tax was first imposed in 1963 at a rate of 0.08%.
+The tax was first imposed in 1963 at a rate of 0.08%.
 Up to \$3 million per biennium could be used to pay the Commission's expenses.
 That maximum transfer was increased to \$3.5 million in 1967 and \$5.5 million in 1970.
 A 1977 law abolished the limit on transfers to the Commission.
 In 1987 the Commission was authorized to raise the rate to as much as 0.1%.
-The 1997 law deregulating Illinois electric suppliers exempted them from this tax but provided for 3% of Electricity Excise Tax revenue to go to the Public Utility Fund for this purpose.
+The 1997 law deregulating Illinois electric suppliers exempted them from this tax, but provided for 3% of Electricity Excise Tax revenue to go to the Public Utility Fund for this purpose.

 If the balance in the Public Utility Fund in October of an odd-numbered year exceeds 50% of the preceding year's appropriations from the Fund, the Commission issues a memorandum of credit to each company for its proportionate share of the fund balance, and its tax liability is reduced by that amount.
+In June of each year, if the Fund is expected to show a deficit in the next fiscal year, the Commission may assess electric and gas utilities for the expected shortfall based on their proportionate shares of total intrastate gross revenues.